-If you want to find the most cost-effective way to transfer money overseas, specialist online transfer companies will usually win out.
+If you're looking for the cheapest way to transfer money overseas, online money transfer specialists will usually win out.
 However, you’ll need to compare international money transfer providers to find the best exchange rates and lowest transfer fees.

-Debbie moved to Australia from the UK in mid-2016, leaving behind a personal loan debt of £1,500.
-After a couple of months working in Australia and getting her finances in order, Debbie has saved enough money saved to pay off the amount she owes.
-She initially plans to send the funds straight from her account with a major Australian bank back to her old bank account, but she decides to compare her options and see if a specialist money transfer company can offer a better deal.
+Debbie moved to Australia from the UK in mid-2019, leaving behind a £1,500 personal loan debt.
+After a couple of months working in Australia and getting her finances in order, Debbie has saved enough money to pay off the amount she owes.
+She initially plans to send the funds straight from her account with a major Australian bank back to her old bank account, but she decides to compare her options and see if a money transfer company can offer a better deal.

 The results of her comparison are shown in the table below.
 As you can see, Debbie can save $138.30 if she sends the transfer via an online money transfer company rather than from her bank.
 This shows just how important it is to shop around for the best exchange rate and lowest transfer fees.

 * This is a fictional, but realistic, example.

 |Exchange rate||1 AUD = 0.5599 GBP||1 AUD = 0.5935 GBP|